Drive sales on autopilot with ecommerce-focused features

 You can grow your newsletter list with high-quality Shopify signup forms that appear at crucial shopping moments.
 For instance, discount forms that appear before browse abandonment can capture emails from people with price objections.

-Additional best practices include keeping things simple, capturing consent, and splitting email and phone number capture into two steps.
+Additional best practices include keeping things simple, obtaining consent, and splitting email and phone number capture into two steps.

 Here’s how you can create Shopify forms that convert: